-For the three months ended March 31, 2015, there was an increase of \$585 in general and administrative expenses as compared to the same period in the prior year.
-The increase in general and administrative expenses is largely attributable to additional expenses related to the acquisitions of Pharmacy Creations and Park and the general increase of our operations, including hiring additional personnel, obtaining and maintaining state pharmacy licenses, incurring increased professional fees and other related activities.
+For the three and six months ended June 30, 2015, there was an increase of \$454 and \$1,014, respectively, in general and administrative expenses as compared to the same periods in the prior year.
+The increase in general and administrative expenses is largely attributable to additional expenses related to and the result of the acquisitions of Pharmacy Creations and Park and the general increase of our operations, including hiring additional personnel, obtaining and maintaining state pharmacy licenses, incurring increased professional fees and other related activities.